 Evening: Schedule dependent, National Park Service rangers present programs in the evening on a variety of topics.

 Activity note: Hiking up to 2 miles either along the Grand Canyon Rim or a short distance into its depths.
 120 mile transfer from Grand Canyon returning to Sedona.

-Breakfast: At a local lodge or café, we’ll have meal coupons for the breakfast buffet that offers choices such as scrambled eggs, sausage, bacon, pancakes, French toast, oatmeal, fresh fruit, juices, milk, coffee, tea, water.
+Breakfast: At a local lodge or café, we’ll have meal coupons for the breakfast buffet that offers choices such as scrambled eggs, sausage, bacon, pancakes, oatmeal, fresh fruit, juices, milk, coffee, tea, water.

 Morning: We’ll check out of the hotel and continue our Grand Canyon learning adventure with time for personal independent exploration.
 Free Time.
 Take this opportunity for personal independent exploration to see and do what interests you most, using the park's pocket guide and map.
 The Group Leader will be happy to offer suggestions.
 The Group Leader will discuss some of the many activities possible.
 These include riding the free National Park Service shuttle along the West Rim Drive to Hermit's Rest with access to numerous scenic viewpoints (Powell, Hopi, Mohave, and Maricopa points to name a few) with sweeping views of the canyon and the Colorado River.
 You might also like to go for a rim walk, hike further into the Canyon, attend an NPS ranger programs, or just find a quiet spot to contemplate and gaze out at the Grand Canyon, taking in all of its grandeur.

 Lunch: At a local lodge or café, we’ll have a buffet including soup, salad, entrées, dessert, and non-alcoholic beverages; other beverages available for purchase.